-- Registration for organisations interested in participating in the NISEP, the following year, will commence in June. - In September a request for submissions for schemes to commence the following April is made to all registered Primary Bidders. - All bids for the coming year are received by the Programme Administrator by 1 December. - Applicants will be informed by March of the outcome of their application. - In April, at the start of the programme year, schemes commence. - At the end of June (after 3 months) the PA should be notified on progress and whether or not the scheme will run as planned. - By March at the end of the programme year the schemes will have finished, bar those which are designed to run over a number of years. - Progress reports are submitted throughout each implementation year after six months (in October) and nine months (in January).
-Potential under-spends are to be flagged in mid-February. - Once schemes are completed, a Post-Implementation Report must be submitted by 30th June.
+- Registration for organisations interested in participating in the NISEP, the following year, will commence in June. - In September a request for submissions for schemes to commence the following April is made to all registered Primary Bidders. - All bids for the coming year are received by the Programme Administrator by 1 December. - Applicants will be informed before the end of February of the outcome of their application (please note that this will be subject to the timely provision of any further information requested on scheme submissions). - In April, at the start of the programme year, schemes commence. - At the end of June (after 3 months) the PA should be notified on progress and whether or not the scheme will run as planned. - By March at the end of the programme year the schemes will have finished, bar those which are designed to run over a number of years. - Progress reports are submitted throughout each implementation year after six months (in October) and nine months (in January).
+Potential under-spends are to be flagged in mid-February.